JMSCoreSolutions/roundabouts-not-traffic-lights/index.md

 ---

-## Thanks to all who attended my presentation on Tuesday, 4/6/2026 at the TAI Tech Summit.
+## Thanks to all who attended my presentation on Tuesday, 4/6/2026 at the TAI Tech Summit!
+I really appreciated the questions from audience members, as well as those who have followed up with questions and comments via LinkedIn.

 Below are my slides.
 Please reach out to me if you or your organization would like to discuss more about AI or AI governance!